DKabucho/Bot-Battlr/README.md

 Change directory: cd bot-battlr
 Install dependencies: npm install
 Start the development server: npm start
-Open your browser and visit: http://localhost:3000
+Open a different terminal and run the json server:json-server --watch db.json Open your browser and visit: http://localhost:3000

 # Features
 View profiles of all bots in the BotCollection.